 • Shower Shoes (flip-flops)

-• Television (recommend no larger than 28 inches wide)
+• Television (recommended no larger than 28", must be HD compatible)

 • Coaxial Cable For Television